Restaurant roll call: The latest openings and closings in the Twin Cities

 -

-Monkey Temple Tandoori Grill and Alehouse (272 Snelling Av., Suite 200, St. Paul, ) monkey-temple-tandoori-grill-and-alehouse.business.site Read our coverage here.
+Monkey Temple Tandoori Grill and Alehouse (272 Snelling Av., Suite 200, St. Paul, 651-330-1617, ) Owned by the family behind Minneapolis’ Himalayan Restaurant, this pub fuses Indian flavors with American and British bar food, by Nepalese chef Sumit Shrestha.
+Streaky bacon naan is a spin on the BLT.
+Chicken wings are flavored with biryani spice.
+Poutine is topped with black lentil daal.
+Read our coverage here.

 -